rubensjrcosta/gammapy/docs/getting-started/quickstart.rst

 .. note::

-    To avoid some installation issues, sherpa is not part of the environment file provided.
+    To avoid some installation issues, sherpa is not part of the environment file provided in version 1.3.
 You can nevertheless install `sherpa` in your environment using `python -m pip install sherpa`.